-Design Specification No. 2: Sheetflow to Vegetated Filter Strip or Conserved Open Space.
+Sheetflow to Vegetated Filter Strip/Conserved Open Space.

-All of the design specifications are taken from the Clearinghouse Design Specification No. 2 with the following clarifications:
+All of the design specifications are taken from the Handbook 8.3.3 P-FIL-07 with the following clarifications:

 Location.
-Proposed conserved open space area should be adjacent to a protected natural area such as publicly owned parks and resource management areas and privately-owned areas under perpetual conservation or other third party easement.
+Proposed conserved open space area should be adjacent to a protected natural area such as publicly owned parks and resource management areas and privately-owned areas under perpetual easement, deed restriction or other mechanism enforceable by the County.
 It must be situated as to not result in negative impacts to existing natural resources such as wetlands.